technocake/SigmaPrototype/DOCS/sigma-api/relabeltopic.md

 ## POST relabeltopic

 ## Description
 updates a subtopic in a map.
+If a subtopic has urls, those will be moved to the new subtopic.
+If the new subtopic already exists, the urls from the old subtopic will be appended to the target subptopic.

 ***